SubzeV/Arduino-Pro-Micro-Hotas/README.md

 The X and Y axis are shown in different colors, as well as the sensor parts being colored in darker shades of the corresponding axis shown below:
 ![Image of the models with X and Y axis in different colors](https://github.com/SubzeV/Arduino-Pro-Micro-Hotas/blob/07175cca816d11f0451794dd7dbbb4add96e10da/Renders/24-01-01_11-59_Explainer.png)
-(Please note that the required M4 screws and nuts are not shown in this image)
+(Please note that the required M4 screws and nuts as well as the latest changes are not shown in this image)

 ## The throttle mechanism
 This part is still a W.I.P. and documentation will be updated once ready